lhncbc/babelmesh/README.md

   https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/

-Initialize the database by running these commands:
+Initialize the database by unzipping the database dump file and then loading it:

 - unzip crosslan.zip (this multipart zip file was zipped using WinZip)
 - mysql -u ADMIN -p < crosslan.sql

-Customize source code for your site in files include/conf.php and include/db_env.php.
+Customize the source code for your site in files include/conf.php and include/db_env.php.

 ## License